(Photo: Cover crops on a farm field can improve soil quality and have the potential to sequester carbon.)

 The effects of climate change are widespread.
 We can expect to see more events that have a significant impact on an ecosystem, like wildfire or droughtDrought A longer than normal time with not enough rain.

-• Wetlands and riparian areasRiparian areas The land alongside a creek, river, pond, or other body of water are also expected to experience shifts in their hydrological cycles and are at increased risk of drying out.
+- Wetlands and riparian areasRiparian areas The land alongside a stream, creek, river, or floodplain are also expected to experience shifts in their hydrological cycles and are at increased risk of drying out.

 Strategies to lessen the impact of climate change